maozgal/maozgal.github.io/motion_layout.md

 Explanation:
 In order to take control of an animation, we need to define a ```MotionScene```.
-MotionScene is describing the animation. in our case we will make a tranistion from point A to point B on the screen, with a duration of 1 second.
+MotionScene is describing the animation. in our case, we will make a transition from point A to point B on the screen, with a duration of 1 second.

 Each point is a ```ConstraintSet```.
 The animation will start at ```@+id/start```, and end at ```@+id/start```.